-Que stion Response 1.
-Name and contact Tariro Chipepera.
-O772 210 282 2.
-Designation/role Deputy Director Women Affairs 3.
-What is your department/organisation mandate?
-Overall functions of the Section are to: 1.
+Response Tariro Chipepera.
+O772 210 282 Deputy Director Women Affairs Overall functions of the Section are to: 1.
 Advocate for women empowerment through policy and legislation development.
 2. Mobilise women for their involvement and participation in all sectors of the economy especially in agriculture, mining, industry, tourism and trade.
-4. affe how Which programmes/ activities have been most cted by climate change in your organisation and ??
 The Women in Agriculture programme especially on availability of rainfall as 70% of communal farmers are women who rely on rainfed agriculture.
 Women Economic empowerment projects which rely mostly on availability of natural resources like water and vegetation eg livestock projects and crop farming and market gardening projects.
-In your view, which districts in eastern and thern Zimbabwe have been worst affected by nate change and why The most affected districts are in the southern part of the eastern region e.g in Chipinge and also the whole of the southern part of Zimbabwe stretching from Mat North, Mat South and some part of midlands.
+The most affected districts are in the southern part of the eastern region e.g in Chipinge and also the whole of the southern part of Zimbabwe stretching from Mat North, Mat South and some part of midlands.